AI-Kajee/APDS7311_POE_Pancakes/README.md

 ---

 ## Software and Tools
-Here's an updated section for the software tools and technologies used during the project:

----

-## Software and Tools

 - **Visual Studio Code**: Our code editor of choice for writing and managing the React codebase, with extensions to enhance productivity and ensure code quality.